Etrama/etrama.github.io/content/posts/2024-06-28-Functastic-python-mastering-functools/index.md

 We can define the maxsize of the cache if we like.
 The size is given in terms of the number of items to be stored in the cache.
 A maxsize of 2 will store 2 items / key-value pairs / input-output pairs in the cache.
 If typed is set to true, function arguments of different types will be cached separately.
-We can also clear the cache to stratch from scratch:
+We can also clear the cache to start from scratch:

 ```python